QwikDev/qwik/packages/qwik/src/core/v2/tests/README.md

 As of right now, the code base is mostly separate from the v1 codebase.
 There is no way to just run the application in v2 mode.
 Instead, we are focusing on creating featured base tests which will be used to drive the development of the v2 codebase.

-In the current directory, you will find files such as `projection.unit.tsx`, `use-signal.uint.tsx`, and so on.
+In the current directory, you will find files such as `projection.test.tsx`, `use-signal.test.tsx`, and so on.
 Each of these tests is meant to fully describe a feature of the framework.
 These tests typically run in both pure CSR as well as SSR -> CSR resume mode to demonstrate that the feature works in both modes.

 ### How to contribute